cslarsen/eulers-totient-function/README.md

   * a fast gcd function,
   * a fast prime number sieve and
-  * a fast implementation of Euler's phi function using the above
+  * a fast implementation of Euler's phi function using the above.

 These are fast because